ContainerSolutions/externalsecret-operator/README.md

 "secret"
 ```

-and an `ExternalConfig` resource definition like this one:
+and an `ExternalSecret` resource definition like this one:
 ```
 % cat deploy/cr.yaml
-apiVersion: "externalconfig-operator.container-solutions.com/v1alpha1"
+apiVersion: "externalsecret-operator.container-solutions.com/v1alpha1"
-kind: "ExternalConfig"
+kind: "ExternalSecret"
 metadata:
   name: "asecret"
 spec: